The Scarlet Reserve boutique store recently opened in South Amboy on Rt. 35 North with a great variety of CBD products and those derived from hemp.

 Medical Marijuana in the Future

 As they work to establish themselves, Rivera and Jiang already have ambitious plans.
-Rivera said that they want to have individuals who want to open more locations for them (including New Brunswick to be near Rutgers).
-They are also thinking of applying for a hemp cultivation license as well as a micro medical marijuana license.
-Thus, they took an active role in sponsoring and promoting Cannademix last year to put it on as part of the educational event since that community events are part of the qualifications.
+Rivera said they want to have individuals who want to open more locations for them (including New Brunswick near Rutgers).
+They are also considering applying for a hemp cultivation license and a micro-medical marijuana license.
+Thus, they took an active role in sponsoring and promoting Cannademix last year to put it on as part of the educational event since community events are part of the qualifications.

 “It’s tough when you’re competing against millions,” Rivera said.
 However, he proudly noted they are one of the few smaller CBD companies with a proper bank account due to the issues in the industry.